AliSoftware/generate-enum-allvalues/README.md

 ```

 You can find this example in the `./example` directory of that repo, and you can try it out using the `run_demo.sh` shell script, which invokes SourceKitten + the `generate-enum-allValues` Script then `cat` everything in a single `swift` file to interpret and run it and print the values.

+## Future Improvements ideas

+1. I hoped at first that this script would be able to use `SourceKittenFramework` (which happen to be included in SwiftLint so you probably already have it on your machine already) to parse the AST instead of requiring the user to invoke `sourcekitten structure` on the command line themselves.
+Unfortunately, I haven't succeeded in importing the Framework from the script as easily as I thought just yet.

+2. For this first version, I've decided to make this `allValues` generation opt-in, by only generating the extension for enums that are explicitly marked as `CasesEnumerable` directly.
+This is a deliberate choice, to avoid the risk of generating too much useless code if you were to generate `allValues` for all your enums even for those for which you don't need it

+  * I don't analyze the whole inheritance tree of the `enum`, just the list of its direct conformances, so `protocol Foo: CasesEnumerable` + `enum Bar: Foo` won't be matched
+  * The script could easily changed if you don't want this filtering and instead generate the `allValues` for _all_ the `enums` in your code.
+That's just a design choice.
+  * So in a future version maybe a command line flag or something could be added to allow the user to specify if they want to filter `enum` by a given protocol and even provide the protocol name themselves

+3. Every other interesting idea is welcome, don't hesitate to contribute.
+The script is quite small and all written in Swift, so it should be fairly easy to understand and contribute 😉